carreuky/Job-Portal/README.md

 ## License

-Copyright (c) 2022 Wilson Kinyua Muthoni.
+Copyright (c) 2022 Kelvin Nderitu.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files , to deal